Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 In winter, rubber matting may make visitors feel more secure on the glass Skywalk that juts out over the Grand Canyon at Grand Canyon West.

-Because Skywalk is made of a dense glass said to withstand the weight of 70 fully loaded 747 airplanes, the Hualapai are very careful about its care.
-No metallic objects, cellphones, cameras — even sunglasses — are permitted on the bridge.
 Of course, this allows for a robust photography business.
 We found the $25 photography fee a bargain to have their photo team capture the whole family tiptoeing in terror above the Canyon walls.
 The views are, to say the least, tremendous.

-Allow time for the small, intriguing museum of tribal culture, a fast casual burger restaurant and a gift shop packed with Native crafts.
 The Papillon flightseeing port is across the road; more on that later.
 Interestingly, there is a collection of traditional Native American houses to explore, even under snow.

 Be respectful of the trails on the Hualapai Ranch property.
 In addition to markers identifying cactus and flowers, many describe the Hualapai ancestors who lost their lives in the Canyon below.

-Flightseeing Over the Canyon Itself
+Flightseeing Over Nature’s Canyon Itself

 Horseshoe Canyon of the Colorado River as seen from a Papillon Helicopter sightseeing flight from Grand Canyon Village.